Bill Bradshaw (athletic director)

 Bill Bradshaw is a former American college athletics administrator.
 He served as athletic director at La Salle University from 1978 to 1986, DePaul University from 1986 to 2002, Temple University from 2002 to 2013, and again at La Salle University from 2016 to 2019.

+Education

 Bradshaw attended college at La Salle University, where he played on the school's baseball team.

+Career

 Bradshaw was named interim athletic director at La Salle on March 9, 2016, before being named permanent athletic director on March 28, 2017.
 Bradshaw retired as athletic director at La Salle on June 30, 2019.